mixslice/async-socket-rn/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the example directory first.

 ## Requirements

 ## Installation

 async-socket-rn is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'async-socket-rn'